geoffxiao/CS283/H3/README.txt

 The Bash script 'Test' takes three commandline arguments `find`, `replace`, and `prefix`.
 'Test' runs my 'H3' C program and the 'bash-H3' Bash script using these arguments and compares the results using `diff`.
 If there is no output from 'Test' the C program and Bash script produced the same files.
+The stdout log from the 'H3' C program are placed into a file called H3-output.
 	To run: >> Test find replace prefix